-Originally caravanserais on the Golden Trade route across Central Asia, these fabled cities developed into thriving centres of commerce and culture.
-Under the ferocious medieval warriors Genghis Khan and then Tamerlane and their descendants they assumed inimitable power and splendour.
-These great cities were once so remote behind barriers of deserts and mountains that until the demise of the Soviet Union, it was almost impossible to visit them.
+Few landmarks have tantalised the minds of travellers more than the legendary cities of Central Asia.
+Originally caravanserais on the Golden Trade route across Central Asia, they developed into thriving centres of commerce and culture.
+Under the ferocious medieval warriors Genghis Khan and then Tamerlane and their descendants, they assumed inimitable power and splendour.
+These great cities were once so remote, behind barriers of deserts and mountains, that until the demise of the Soviet Union, it was almost impossible to visit them.

-The journey begins in Tashkent, the capital of Uzbekistan and continues onto Samarkand.
-The city was chosen by Tamerlane as the capital of his great empire and he transformed it into the most beautiful city in Central Asia.
-New buildings rose out of the desert, built of mud brick and faced with ceramic tiles in every imaginable shade of blue.
+From Panjikent cross the border back into Uzbekistan and visit Samarkand, chosen by Tamerlane as the capital of his great empire and he transformed it into the most beautiful city in Central Asia.
+New buildings rose out of the desert, built of mud brick, and faced with ceramic tiles in every imaginable shade of blue.
 Explore this remarkable city of soaring minarets and domes of glistening turquoise and cobalt blue.
-In the 14th century Samarkand’s observatory and mosques became intellectual gathering places for astronomers, poets, theologians and architects.
+In the 15th century Samarkand’s observatory and mosques became intellectual gathering places for astronomers, poets, theologians and architects.
 The city contains some of the finest examples of Islamic art and many of its architectural styles became models for the rest of the Islamic world.
 Continue onto Bukhara which was an important staging post on the network of caravan trails which criss-crossed Central Asia.
 Although famous for its rugs, it was as ‘Divine Bukhara’ with its hundreds of mosques, madrasas and minarets that the British diplomat-poet, James Elroy Flecker and the Muslim world remembers it.
-Crooked alleys wind irregularly between the walls of clay-built houses and the men still wear colourful striped coats, knee high leather boots and patterned turbans.
+Crooked alleys wind irregularly between the walls of clay-built houses and the men and women still wear colourful striped coats, knee high leather boots and patterned turbans.

 The journey is open to Alumni of Oxford and Cambridge Universities and their friends and family.
 Please note that Distant Horizons has sole responsibility for the operation of this tour.
 The Universities have no direct control over the operation of any tours.